mhaemnn/mhaemnn/README.md

 Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="18px">

-I'm **Muhaemin**, and this GitHub account is a showcase of the things I love to build and explore.
+I'm **muhaemin**, and this GitHub account is a showcase of the things I love to build and explore.

 - 🔭 Currently working on the challenge: **#121 - 667 Days of Coding**
 - 🌱 Learning about **Web Components** and advancing my skills in **software development**